Eosinophilic Gastroenteritis and Eosinophilic Esophagitis

 AllergyExpert.US

-of eosinophils in the tissues of the gastrointestinal tract (specifically the stomach for eosinophilic gastroenteritis and the
+cells called eosinophils.
+There is an abnormal accumulation of these cells in the tissues of the stomach for eosinophilic

 Clinical Features